dia15001/plantgrowth/main.md

 ##
 ## Related Research
 ##
 We did research about our experiment.
-We looked at [Grow Lights](https://en.wikipedia.org/wiki/Grow_light)and how it affects the growth of plants.
+We looked at [Grow Lights](https://en.wikipedia.org/wiki/Grow_light) and how it affects the growth of plants.